captain-pink/nestjs-nats-websocket-rest/README.md

 ## Change log version 0.0.1 -> 0.1.0

-- Generic analytic module introduces -> libs/shared/src/module/analytic
-Analytic library uses WorkerNodes library under the hood to introduct the concept of WorkerPool.
-As Node is single threaded and high performing for io/crud operations, heavy computations (with huge dataframes) can load event loop and clients may see significant increase of latency.
+- Generic analytic module introduced -> <b>libs/shared/src/module/analytic</b>.
+Analytic module uses WorkerNodes library under the hood to introduce concept of the WorkerPool.
+As Node is single threaded and aimed for frequent "light" io/crud operations, heavy computations (with huge dataframes) can load event loop and clients may see significant increase of latency.
 Of course, module is still very basic and should be improved (as mostly everything in the project).
+I suggest using something more appropriate for the case like Python pandas or Rust Polars.

-- Vehicles analytic module introduced -> apps/loader/src/analytic/vehicle
+- Vehicles analytic module introduced -> <b>apps/loader/src/analytic/vehicle</b>.
-Vechiles analytic module extends generic analytic module.
-To process analytic reports, it uses inherited workerNodes instance.
+Vechiles analytic module inherit generic analytic module.
+To process analytic reports, it uses workerNodes instance.
 To handle logic it demands processor which is places here (apps/loader/src/analytic/vehicle/analytic-worker.processor.ts).
 Any processor's method accept 3 parameters:

 ```
   action: VehicleAnalyticProcessorAction (processor method)